Tails Dog Walking Index · Field report — July 2026

 Live aggregate

-Tails turns completed walk records into benchmarks for how often dogs walk, how long walks last, how far they go, when they happen, and what changes by dog and weather.
+The Index answers with completed walks, not survey guesses — how often dogs walk, how long walks last, how far they go, when they happen, and what changes by dog and weather.

 Average walk duration